whit3rabbit/EDRSilencer/docs/ANALYSIS.md

 ### Part 2: The Core Mechanism: How It Blocks Communication

+The tool offers two distinct modes to block network communication.
+The default mode uses the **Windows Filtering Platform (WFP)**, a low-level and powerful framework.
+The alternative mode uses the higher-level **Windows Firewall COM API**, which offers different trade-offs in terms of stealth and system integration.

+### Mechanism A: Windows Filtering Platform (Default Mode)

-The tool blocks network communication by leveraging the **Windows Filtering Platform (WFP)**, a powerful framework for interacting with the Windows networking stack.
-The mechanism creates a simple but effective "stealth" block that prevents all outbound connections for the target application.
+The WFP mode creates a simple but effective "stealth" block that prevents all outbound connections for the target application.

 Here’s the specific mechanism: